kragen/derctuo/transaction-per-call.md

 debugger; being able to can copy things out of the transaction history or an uncommitted transaction might be enough.

+(Also, see above about the relationship with REST; the system can be extended in a natural way to prevent lost-update errors in web services.)

 Is there a connection with hardware transactional memory support that is starting to appear in modern high-end manycore systems?
 It is in some ways a way to expose the multisocket nature of the system to